vrv501/CS50x-2021/README.md

     - [Finance](pset9/finance)💥

 # Misc
-[__Miscellaneous__ Folder](_Miscellaneous) consists of implementaion of searching/ sorting algorithms in C.\
+[_Miscellaneous Folder](_Miscellaneous) consists of implementaion of searching/ sorting algorithms in C.\
-Week-10 is a write-up about opinions on content moderation on social-media sites.
+Week-10 is a write-up about opinions on content moderation in social-media sites.
 It will be omitted here\
 Final Project coming soon.....